 - Documentary Journalism Skills and Digital Production (60 credit points) - This is a practical module which provides the essential skills you need to work in documentary journalism.
 These include research, interviewing, scripting and writing for different platforms.
-You will learn techniques of recording and editing audio and video, working with stills, online and multimedia.
+You will learn techniques for recording and edit audio and video, working with stills, online and multimedia.
 The module culminates in making a long-form video documentary.
-Part of the module involves you doing a three week placement with an external organisation like the BBC, ITV, an independent production company, facilities house or other commissioned project.
+Part of the module involves you doing a three-week placement with an external organisation like the BBC, ITV, an independent production company, facilities house or other commissioned project.

 - Documentary Practice (20 credit points) - This module introduces you to the key concepts and genres of documentary journalism.
 It will provide you with the knowledge and understanding to critically evaluate documentaries across a range of genres and emerging platforms and will explore some of the ethical issues of documentary making.
 The module also examines the business of documentary production, looking at pitching and commissioning as well as new forms of funding and distribution.
 Part of this may be through our own production company.